nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Index must be a positive number

-* Meetings displayed when app is opened initially are those meetings for the current day, and user input of 'listMeeting' is required to list all meetings stored in FAid
+* Meetings displayed when app is opened initially are those meetings for the current day, and your input of 'listMeeting' is required to list all meetings stored in FAid

-* `ARG1|ARG2` in format means only one ARG1 or ARG2 must be a part of the user input but not both
+* `ARG1|ARG2` in format means only one ARG1 or ARG2 must be a part of your input but not both

 </div>